Explore this Section

 - There is new evidence that can be substantiated, including extenuating circumstances, which was not known at the time, and may have affected the outcome had it been known and that there is a valid reason for not making it known at the time.

-A grievance to Council must be submitted within fourteen calendar days of the date of the complaint investigation outcome letter, to the Secretary to Council by email (firstname.lastname@example.org) or in writing to:
+A grievance to Council must be submitted within fourteen calendar days of the date of the complaint investigation outcome letter, and it must be sent to the Secretary to Council.
+For further information on how to submit a grievance of this type, click here.

 When should I get a response to my complaint?